TheGuyWhoIsIdiot/meditation-s-Patching-guides/2015E patching guide (RCC).md

 you need to replace it with C3 and thats it! enjoy to be able to play with the 2015E client!

-Guide made by h6di (Thanks vanilla 2015M rcc!)
+Guide made by ~~h6di~~ (Thanks vanilla 2015M rcc!)
-# and i helped hadi to find out this too.
+# you know, lets be honest, i actually writted this guide and he requested me to put his credits instead of mine, but he indeed found the addresses.

 ## P.s. we helped one each other but he discovered most of the part.